 COVID-19 Passport Identification enabled by blockchain

-The identifier can be printed as a QR-code and/or encoded in an NFC chipset embedded in the passport at local level, producing the physical passport format that suits the authorities.
+The identifier is printed as a QR-code and/or encoded in an NFC chipset embedded in the passport at local level, producing the physical passport format that suits the authorities.

 By deploying ‘proven’ systems of reverse traceability data collection, public mistrust of information can be ameliorated whilst additionally and robustly meeting mandatory, auditable data demands.
-The principle can be established as a principle of authenticity in the public consciousness and can be translated across sectors to include product or ingredient provenance (proof of origin) where brand loyalty and sales decisions can be in doubt.
-Thus business can meet customer demands through visibility in global supply chains but also, through authentication.
+The principle is thus established as a principle of authenticity in the public consciousness.
+It is then translated across sectors to include product or ingredient provenance (proof of origin) or where brand loyalty and sales decisions may be in doubt.
+This way businesses meet more of their customer demands through visibility in global supply chains but also, through authentication.

 Find out more about RFID and Blockchain as a solution